Financial statement release

 Rapid changes in economic structures may cause risks due to changes in the customer or principal structure or technologies, and due to unused opportunities that require a quick response.
 Changes in demand as a result of various megatrends may cause changes in the product and service ranges of Aspo’s subsidiaries, due to which it may be difficult to replace their current products.
 Disruptive changes may be very rapid.
 Aspo’s strategic risks are evened out by the distribution of business operations over three segments, its engagement in business operations in a broad geographical area, and its ability to react quickly to changing situations.

 In addition to western markets, Aspo operates in areas where economic trends or the political atmosphere may turn rapidly positive or negative, which could significantly change the prevailing operating conditions.

-Economic uncertainty in Aspo's operating environment was lower during the review period than in the previous year.
-However, operational risks remained unchanged.
+Economic uncertainty in Aspo’s operating environment increased during the review period from the comparative period.
+As a result, operational risks have also increased.
 These include risks related to supply chains, goods and services, and persons.
-The threat of different kinds of misuse from outside the company has also increased as a result of the development of electronic media.
+Selections made by principals regarding their distribution networks may have a positive or negative impact on the representation of Aspo’s subsidiaries and, therefore, on their financial results.
+The threat of different kinds of misuse from outside the Group has increased further as a result of the development and increased activity of electronic media.